African Church (St. Charles, Missouri)

 African Church, also known as the A.M.E.
-Church of St. Charles, is a historic African Methodist Episcopal church located at 554 Madison Street in St. Charles, St. Charles County, Missouri.
+Church of St. Charles, is a historic African Methodist Episcopal church located at 554 Madison Street in St. Charles, St. Charles County, Missouri, United States.
 It was built about 1855, and is a small brick building with a low-pitched gable roof.
 The building was renovated in 1947 as a residence.

 It was added to the National Register of Historic Places in 1980.
 It is located in the Midtown Neighborhood Historic District.